 If you can’t be face-to-face with your employee, then videoconferencing is a good stand-in.
 The technology to hold meaningful communications has increased to the point that the device doesn’t really matter.
 What matters is the perceived connections between leaders and team members.
-When the leader is present with a camera on, some thought given to the background environment, a clear message, and an open line of communication.
+When the leader is present with a camera on, some thought should be given to the background environment, crafting a clear message, and emphasizing an open line of communication.

 It doesn’t have to be video, but it does have to be authentic

 I certainly understand that not everyone wants to be in front of the camera for a videoconference.
 Whether it’s because you just washed the dog before getting on the call, you just returned from the gym, or you’re in an airport with thousands of other travelers, providing a “face” for your voice helps build your presence.
 Most videoconferencing systems can serve up a profile picture when you are talking, and that is a good stand-in for live video on occasion.

 In some cultures, sharing your image with people you don’t know is not a typical business pattern.
 In that case, encourage team members to share an image that represents themselves, and be willing to explain why that is a meaningful representation of their personal image.